 Throughout winter, many of us will be relying on tumble dryers for drying clothes indoors.
 From school uniforms to towels and bedding, having a tumble dryer in the colder months is beginning to feel like more of a necessity than a luxury — but has it come at a bad time?

 The energy crisis is presenting households with rising bills so you might think the added cost of running a dryer is one that should be cut back.
-But with the right tumble dryer tips, you can save a little on your energy bills.
+But with the right tumble dryer tips, and insight into the best way to dry clothes indoors, you can save a little on your energy bills and hopefully avoid needing tumble dryer repairs.

 Dryers work by circulating heat so there needs to be enough space for hot air to move around inside the drum.

-You don’t need to clear the lint out of your tumble dryer — false
+2. Clear the lint out of your tumble dryer

 When you dry clothes in a tumble dryer, the shedding fibres cause a build-up of lint in your appliance.